Surfnerd Short Icon

 Besides surfing, Terrace Bay is a well-known fishing resort, famous for its beach shark fishing.
 This aspect adds to the unique environment of the area, drawing in not just surfers but also fishing enthusiasts.
 If you’re into fishing, it could be worth your time to give it a shot while you’re here.
 Just be prepared for the location's remoteness—although there are some spots further north with better waves, getting there isn’t easy as access is limited.

-Surf reports nearby Terrace Bay
+Surf reports and surf forecasts nearby Terrace Bay